 Recent Finds Under the Herodian Street

 Roni Reich and Yaakov Bilig also dug a small section under the paving stones of the street and took out 15 different coins.
-The last coin was minted by Pontius Pilate, hence the street is paved afterward.
-The paving stones, which were discovered when they were not worn, testified that the street was out of use not long after its construction was completed.
-This discovery contradicted the hitherto accepted assumption that the street was built relatively early by King Herod, and was therefore called ‘Herodian Street’ by the diggers.
+The last coin was minted by Pontius Pilate.
+Hence the street is paved afterward.
+The paving stones, discovered when they were not worn, testified that the street was out of use not long after its construction was completed.
+This discovery contradicted the hitherto accepted assumption that the street was built relatively early by King Herod and was therefore called ‘Herodian Street’ by the diggers.

 It is now customary to date the street to the days of his great-grandchild, Agrippa II.
 The Jewish-Roman historian Josephus said that in the days of the Roman commissioner Albinus (62-64 CE); who operated under Agrippa, the streets of Jerusalem began to be paved with white stone, due to the severe unemployment that befell the city upon completion of the Temple Mount.

 Due to the impact of the Western Wall stones on the street, some paving stones cracked, and some dropped into the underground drainage ditches.
 One of the paving stones that were not destroyed, but was discovered at its site, is a manhole cover that connects to a drainage ditch.
 The stone, about half a meter long and half a meter wide, has two triangular depressions in the center, to which an iron ring was probably attached, which made it possible to lift it from the floor.
 This finding corresponds to what is described in the Mishnah, Tractate Midot (Chapter 3, Mishnah C), which tells about the Second Temple and its dimensions:

 “On the floor beneath at that corner there was a place a cubit square on which was a marble slab with a ring fixed in it, and through this they used to go down to the pit to clean it out.“Mishna, Middot 3:3

 To the Trumpeting Place Inscription